From Offline to Hybrid

-Due to the potential restrictions to international travel, this year’s edition of Viadrinicum will not be possible in its usual format, when participants from various countries are invited to Frankfurt (Oder) and Słubice for two weeks at the end of summer.
-Instead it will take place in a hybrid format, so as to enable both offline participation for those, who will have a chance to join us in person, and online participation for those, whose presence will be possible only via technical means.
+Due to the potential restrictions on international travel and group gatherings, this year’s edition of Viadrinicum will most likely not be possible in its usual format, when all the participants from various countries meet in Frankfurt (Oder) and Słubice for two weeks at the end of summer.
+At the moment it is planned to take place in a hybrid format, so as to enable both offline participation for those, who will have a chance to join us in person, and online participation for those, whose presence will be possible only via technical means.

-Most of the programme elements will be offered online, including seminars, workshops, public discussions, case study and open space sessions, as well as visits to an art institution in Berlin and to the Center of East European and International Studies (ZOiS) (www.zois-berlin.de), which is our partner institution this year.
+Most of the programme elements will be offered online, including seminars, workshops, public events, case study and open space sessions, as well as a virtual visit to the Center of East European and International Studies (ZOiS) in Berlin.

 - Stable internet connection

 As we will be using software for video-conferencing and interactive group work, these elements will be crucial for an active involvement in the discussions and exchange that will happen during the school.